Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 Placeholders are important parts of the notifications.
 Similar to shortcodes, they change the content depending on the booking.
 Samples:

-See all: Appointments Booking - Appointments - Email Notifications To User and Admin - CreativeMinds Products Documentation
+See all: Appointment Booking Calendar - Appointments - Email Notifications To User and Admin - CreativeMinds Products Documentation

 Managing Bookings